bonsai-rx/docs/articles/documentation-style-guide.md

 * `Manual` - articles explaining the core concepts of the package and functions of its various operators.
 * `Reference` - technical documentation for each operator, generated automatically by `docfx` from XML comments in source code or supplemented with individual operator articles.
 * `Tutorials` - examples or tutorials about using the package.
-This section is optional, but valuable for more complex applications or when packages interoperate deeply with other packages.
+This section is optional, but valuable when examples require extensive integration with other packages.

 To construct these sections: